matthiashk/GoUbiquitous/README.md

   - App displays the high and low temperatures.
   - App displays a graphic that summarizes the day’s weather (e.g., a sunny image, rainy image, cloudy image, etc.)
   - App conforms to common standards found in the Android Nanodegree General Project Guidelines

+Notes:
+  - Please add your api key in the build.gradle file for the app.